MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/delete-users-from-services-azure-ad.md

----
+﻿---
-title: Delete or remove users from an organization connected to Azure Active Directory
+title: Remove users from an organization connected to AAD
 titleSuffix: Azure DevOps Services ms.custom: seodec18
 description: Understand how to delete users from Azure DevOps connected to Azure Active Directory (Azure AD) via the Azure portal